ErpNetDocs/info/partners/partner-program-terms-and-conditions.md

 12.1.
 Each party may collect and process personal data related to the other party's employees and/or customers when relevant to the performance of the obligations in these Terms and the Partnership Agreement.

 12.2.
 Each party acknowledges that it acts as an administrator with respect to the collection and processing of such personal data.
 For this reason, each party undertakes to comply with all requirements and regulations of this matter.

 12.3.
 Partners are obliged to inform Customers and secure their consent for VENDOR to act as a processing subcontractor in relation to the personal data administered by Customer.

-**13. CORRESPONDENCE**
+12.4.
+The parties undertake to implement appropriate technical and organizational measures to protect personal data from accidental or unlawful destruction, loss, alteration, unauthorized disclosure, or access.

+13.	**CORRESPONDENCE**

 13.1.
 All notices and communications to VENDOR shall be sent only in writing at the addresses, included on the www.erp.net page.
 All notices and communications to the Partner shall be sent to the addresses you have filled in the application form.

 13.2.
 The written form shall also be deemed to have been fulfilled when the communication is made by electronic mail or other technical means which exclude the possibility of inaccurate reproduction of the statement.

-**14. ADDITIONAL TERMS**
+14.	**ADDITIONAL TERMS**

 14.1.
 The nullity of any of the provisions of these Terms does not lead to the nullity of another provision or of the Terms as a whole.